KarelTestSpecial/portfolio-2/static/media/cv.en.3415002cf4ab7d3efbaf.md

 ### **Recent Projects**

 A selection of personal projects that illustrate my current technical skills.
-For a complete overview of all my work, including live demos and source code, you can **visit my portfolio website: [kareltestspecial.github.io/portfolio/](https://kareltestspecial.github.io/portfolio/)**
+For a complete overview of all my work, including live demos and source code, click **[here](https://kareltestspecial.github.io/portfolio#projects)**

 **Chrome Web Store Extensions**